NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - JB(B) and JB(2B) are strings
 - 5A charge time decreased to 7 frames from 11
 - 4A has an improved window
+- Act4A
+  - Is unblockable
+  - Hard knockdown
-- Act4A is unblockable, hard knockdown, and is sped up with the hitboxes increased in size and damage (15 to 20); teleports slightly more behind the opponent
+  - Is sped up with the hitboxes increased in size and damage (15 to 20)
+  - Teleports slightly more behind the opponent
+- 2AB(B)
-- 2AB(B) transition timing adjusted to match 6B(B); cannot transition upon landing
+  - Transition timing adjusted to match 6B(B)
+  - Cannot transition upon landing
 - RA hit sizes increased with more stun on hit
 - JA in combos teleports with 6 or 4
+- 5Y
+  - Has a new animation
+  - Does 20 damage
+- 2Y
-- Throw has a new animation; does 20 damage
+  - Has a new animation
-- 2Y throw has a new animation; does 20 damage and side switches
+  - Does 20 damage and side switches
 - JY added
 - 5X is a close range attack with less recovery on miss
+- 2X
-- 2X does vanilla 5X activator into vanilla 2X activated; starts moving slightly sooner; slightly less damage
+  - Does vanilla 5X activator into vanilla 2X activated
+  - Starts moving slightly sooner
+  - Slightly less damage
 - 4X is a real time super with startup immunity to highs and mids that knocks away
+- GRKnJ
+  - Travels one frame slower
+  - Transitioned to be further from the opponent on reappearance
+  - More lift
-- GRKnJ travels one frame slower; transitioned to be further from the opponent on reappearance, more lift, changed to be a mid from a high
+  - Changed to be a mid from a high

+#### Cosmetic

 - Win pose against Sakura properly closes both hands

 ### Shino